meshcalero/rmdl/doc/resource-model-definition.md

 RMDL supports a short representation for Boolean values: If a parameter or property requires a boolean value, just specifying the name of the parameter/property `x` is equivalent to writing `x:true`

-RDML Core Types
+RMDL Core Types
 ----

 The RMDL core types are described in a [RDML Specification](../models/core.rmd.md).

-Compatibility
+Versioning & Compatibility
 ------

-WIP
+Resource Models change as as API evolves.
+The RMDL specification defines extensibility rules for each RMDL Core Type and the intended usage.
+Based on those rules it is possible to build an automated compatibility check that allows to process two versions of RMDL specification document and check them for compatibility along the
+A RMDL model assigns a version number to each module.
+If a module has no explicit version assigned, this indicates that the module

 <a name="future_extensions"></a>Future Extensions
 -----

 This first version of RMDL focuses on the definition of individual resources and building a tool chain for verification, compatibility-checks and serialization format generators.

-Versions will extend RDML with a hypertext control model, that allows not only the structure of a data model of a resource, but also describe resource models for hypertext based API.
+Versions will extend RMDL with a hypertext control model, that allows not only the structure of a data model of a resource, but also describe resource models for hypertext based API.

 There exist also early ideas to combine multiple RMDL models into a single API model and then being able to provide compatibility checks for an API as a whole.